SeqWare/seqware/seqware-distribution/docs/site/content/docs/14-workflow-mvn.md

 * src
 : This directory contains the Java client.
 Look in here to modify the .java files (Java workflow).
 The examples of Java and FTL can be found <a href="/docs/15-workflow-examples/">here</a>.
 * workflow.properties
-: Edit the description and workflow names in this file.
+: You can edit the description and workflow names in this file.

-## Variables
+#### Variables

 Automatically Defined
 * ${date}: a string representing the date the DAX was created, this is always defined so consider this a reserved variable name.